logo

 Pennsylvania Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Pennsylvania on a variety of factors.
+We have designed the following table to allow you to easily compare all the not-for-profit radiologic technology and medical imaging programs in Pennsylvania on a variety of factors.
 While Pennsylvania does not require licensure for radiologic technologists, it is a good idea to check with the American Registry of Radiologic Technologists (ARRT) to ensure that the program you are considering will meet professional certification requirements.

 School NameAssociate’s Imaging ProgramBachelor’s Imaging ProgramGraduate Imaging ProgramNational AccreditationCompletion Rate2Credential Exam Pass Rate2Job Placement Rate2Net Price1